-I even have Nathaniel Wessen's own soft bound and almost worn out copy of that book in my library back home.
+I even have Nathaniel Wessen's own copy of that book, soft bound and almost worn out, in my bookshelf back home.

 I looked out through the windows at the landscape that whizzed past.
 I wonder how much that life had actually changed for these rice farmers working their fields today as before, during the 80 years that had passed since Orvar Karlbeck traveled on these tracks.

 It was evening when we at 5:45 PM arrived in Nanjing, the 'Southern Capital' where so much had come to pass in the history of China.
 When you come from years of study and finally set foot on the real thing it can be pretty overwhelming in a way that other people can't really understand.
 To most people here and now Nanjing is the Republic period capital that was taken by the Japanese during absolutely horrible sufferings.
 But to me, this is also the capital of the first Ming emperor, the whole Yuan dynasty was ousted from China with this as a base.
 It is also the location of the near magical Porcelain Pagoda Bao'ensi or the Temple of Repaid Gratitude that was all but destroyed in mid 19th century, and here was also the home of world traveler and explorer, the 'admiral' Zheng He.
 It is a lot to think of and absorb.